Example Image

 California has been leading the way for the nation, and at times the globe, in environmental regulation for decades.
 Starting with the passage of the 1970 California Environmental Quality Act (CEQA), under then-Governor Ronald Reagan, the state became a pioneer in climate-conscious policy.
 At the time, the law was hailed as a bold step toward protecting the state’s natural beauty.
 However, these environmental regulations came at a great cost, sharply limiting new home construction by saddling builders and developers with expensive environmental reviews.
 CEQA required time-consuming and expensive environmental studies for virtually every project with a “significant” impact, from freeways to housing.
 Over the years, it became one of the most powerful tools environmental activists and lawyers wielded to stop or delay development.
 The result has been fewer homes, higher costs, and a state spiraling into severe housing unaffordability.

 California sits at the epicenter of America’s housing crisis.
-A recent study found that only 15% of Californians can afford to buy a home compared to the national average of 34% affordability.
+A recent study found that only 15 percent of Californians can afford to buy a home compared to the national average of 34 percent affordability.
 With a median price of $905,680, requiring an income of $232,400 just to qualify, homeownership is out of reach for nearly all California families.
 The gap between wages and housing costs has widened so dramatically that even middle-income earners are priced out.
 This affordability squeeze forces many residents to either rent indefinitely or leave the state altogether.
 Of the more than seven million affordable homes missing nationwide, over four million should be in California.

 To further exacerbate their insufficient supply of housing, California issues a limited number of permits for new housing.
 Data released from the U.S. Census Bureau’s Building Permits Survey shows that, per million people, California permits many fewer housing units than other populous states.
 Infamously, in April 2024, the Dallas-Fort Worth Area, one-fifth the population of California, issued five times the number of permits that were issued by the entire state of California.